The 737-800 taking me to Dallas DFW

 The stunningly tasty linguine I was served on the AA flight to Dallas

-On into seat 01B and I ordered a cranberry juice as a pre-flight drink.
-There’s something refreshing about cranberry juice.
-I appreciate that it’s artificially sweetened but the fruit is good for your body!
+I settled into seat 01B and ordered a cranberry juice as my pre-departure drink.
+There’s something particularly refreshing about cranberry juice — even if it’s artificially sweetened, the fruit content makes it feel vaguely virtuous.

-After taking off, I was offered a bowl of warm nuts and another cranberry juice.
-I’m all in on cranberries now!
+After take-off, I was offered a bowl of warm nuts along with another cranberry juice.
+At that point, I decided I was fully committed to cranberries.

 Ice cream for dessert!